alpcansoydas/turkish-hate-speech-analysis/README.md

 *Evaluation code is seperated because of memory limitations.

 You can download the turkish_offensive_language.pt file to use the model from: https://drive.google.com/file/d/19uFTLRFKNVDw3wMCnUICbuQR-JW1iI_x/view?usp=share_link

+You can use the model directly with model_usage code and turkish_offensive_language.pt file.